JeffCube99/UnityWiki/docs/source/game_architecture/accessibility.rst

 Quickstart
 ##########

 #.
-Download the Color Blindness Preview Unity Package Here: :download:`ColorBlindnessSimulator.unitypackage </_downloads/ColorBlindnessSimulator.unitypackage>`.
+Download the Color Blindness Simulator Unity Package Here: :download:`ColorBlindnessSimulator.unitypackage </_downloads/ColorBlindnessSimulator.unitypackage>`.
     This package contains LUTs for a variety of color blindness conditions.
 If you would like to learn how to create your own color blindness LUTs, see :ref:`Build_Your_Own_Color_Blind_LUT`.
 #.
 Import the Unity Package into your project by going to **Assets > Import Package > Custom Package**